arbuckle/mango/README.md

 **Solution**:   mango.js.
 Client-side rendering for Django templates.

 * Mango.js compiles *verbatim Django templates* to a callable Javascript functions.
-* Mango.js renders the *exact same output* as Django templates when provided a JSON representation of the page context.
+* Mango.js renders HTML *identically* to Django templates when provided a JSON representation of the page context.
 * Mango.js supports (most of) Django's builtin template tags and filters.
 * Mango.js can be easily updated to support custom tags and filters.
-* Mango.js ignores missing tags and filters, so pre-processed input context does not result in errors.

 ###[Check out the demo](http://catto5k.com/mango/demo.html)